nix-community/autofirma-nix/docs/src/installation_home_manager_standalone.md

 1. Adds AutoFirma to your personal Home Manager setup
 2. Configures Firefox integration for your specific profile(s)
+3. DNIeRemote integration allows using your phone as an NFC card reader for your DNIe
+4. The FNMT certificate configurator helps with requesting and managing digital certificates
-3. Provides a complete environment for working with Spanish digital signatures
+5. Provides a complete environment for working with Spanish digital signatures
-4. Preserves the flexibility of Home Manager's standalone mode
+6. Preserves the flexibility of Home Manager's standalone mode

 ## Apply the Configuration